Why should local and state law enforcement agencies be concerned about crime in other countries?

 DPS Press Release regarding cartels recruiting children.

 Major multi-agency investigations have resulted in the arrest of hundreds of Mexican cartel members and associates who operated in Texas.
-Since 2007, these arrests have included at least 119 from the Gulf Cartel, 9 from the Juarez Cartel, 165 from La Familia Michoacana, 98 from Los Zetas, and 2 from the Sinaloa Cartel, and 2 from the Knights Templar.
+Since 2007, these arrests have included at least 133 from the Gulf Cartel, 9 from the Juarez Cartel, 165 from La Familia Michoacana, 103 from Los Zetas, 2 from the Sinaloa Cartel, and 2 from the Knights Templar.

 Since 2009, there have been 37 homicides in Texas related to cartel criminal activity.
 The assessment of whether a crime was related to the Mexican cartels is based upon the best available information from ongoing investigations, confidential informants and intelligence reporting.

 Crimes linked to the cartels will be added or in some instances reduced based upon new information to indicate that it was or was not related to the Mexican cartels.

 Details on cartel related murders in Texas: